 Do you and your partner share an intense curiosity about the world?
 If so, a simple beach holiday won’t do.
 Think about exploring somewhere exotic like Morocco.
 In Marrakech, a Berber-era medieval walled city, you’ll dine on mouthwatering dishes, navigate the mazelike souks holding hands, watch storytellers and musicians perform and feast your eyes on spectacular architecture and design.
 You can stay like kings at the palatial pink Amanjena, or go a bit more traditional in the beautiful city of Fes, at chic Riad Fes.
 Richard Branson’s Kasbah Tamadot a gorgeous home base for hiking the Atlas Mountains, and Essaouira is the most charming seaside village with camels on the beach and plenty of twisting cobbled paths to explore.

-Crazy-tall sand dunes, a ridiculously expansive desert, and the world’s largest free-roaming black rhino population: Namibia represents a world of both drama and serenity.
+Tall sand dunes, a ridiculously expansive desert, and the world’s largest free-roaming black rhino population: Namibia represents a world of both grandiosity and serenity.
 The southern African nation isn’t your typical safari stop, it’s so much more.
-New next-level lodges and camps like the hyper-luxe and relaxing Omaanda, remote beachfront Shipwreck Lodge and authentic in-the-bush Hoanib Valley Camp provide experiences you literally won’t be able to forget—rhino tracking on foot, anyone?
-Not that you’d want to.
+New lodges and camps like the hyper-luxe and relaxing Omaanda, remote beachfront Shipwreck Lodge, and authentic in-the-bush Hoanib Valley Camp provide experiences you literally won’t be able to forget.

 Napa Valley, California